zakwarsame/dotfiles/README.md

 the install script will:

-- backup your existing configs (just in case)
+- backup your existing configs
-- use gnu stow to symlink everything nicely
+- use gnu stow to symlink everything
 - handle os-specific stuff (macos vs linux)

 ## cool features

 - uses antidote for zsh plugin management
 - configures git with some neat shortcuts
-- sets up a pretty sweet prompt with powerlevel10k
+- sets up a prompt with powerlevel10k

 ## os-specific stuff

 - macos: configures things like keyboard repeat rate and finder settings
-- linux: sets up keyd for advanced keyboard remapping
+- linux: sets up keyd for keyboard remapping on linux